Construction Rating: | starstarstarstar_borderstar_border |

 Flight and Recovery:

 T' Avenger had its maiden flight at an Amateur Rocketeers o' Texas Freedom launch.
-Avast, me proud beauty!
-T' initial motor selection be a C11-3.
+Well, blow me down!
+T' initial motor selection was a C11-3.
+Arrr!
 Some dog barf was stuffed into t' tube followed by t' chute and t' motor was put in place.
-This rocket had garnered some interest so all were watchin' as t' button be pushed.
+This rocket had garnered some interest so all were watchin' as t' button was pushed.

 T' rocket is repairable and I will repair it and fly it again.
 Begad!
 Blimey!
 I am provisionally givin' it a 3 for flight but think it can do better if I can rid it o' its gremlins.